 African-American Potters: 1850-1880 Federal Census Extract

 This data set extracts people listed as American potters (or pottery workers) of African descent in the 1850, 1860, 1870 and 1880 federal census schedules.
-(For some important caveats, please see below.)
+(For some important notes, please see below.)
 If you find yourself using this set in published research, please cite as follows:

-“African-American Potters: 1850-1880 Federal Census Extract” (Data Set), Thomas Commeraw Project, Release 2023-01-03.
+“African-American Potters: 1850-1880 Federal Census Extract” (Data Set), Thomas Commeraw Project, Release 2025-09-22.

 • Alabama